 Much of the institute is located underground, beneath the Stravinsky fountain to the east of the buildings.

-21. One of the most visited museums in Paris
+21. It is one of the most visited museums in Paris.

 We may think of Paris as a classically traditional city, but the modern art museum at the Centre Pompidou is one of the most visited museums in Paris with around 5 million visitors per year.